Le6ow5k1/findit/README.md

 ```

-For easier caching expirience we provide DSL to define you custom `cache_key`
+For easier caching experience we provide DSL to define you custom `cache_key`

 ```ruby
 #/app/finders/posts_finders.rb